 For centuries, the Drake Passage has been infamous among sailors for its rough seas and unpredictable weather.
 The bad news is you need to cross the Passage for 2 days to reach Antarctica by ship.
-The good news is that it feels like real adventure!
+The good news is that it feels like a real adventure!

 Most visitors to Antarctica see the crossing as a rite-of-passage for travellers wanting to experience the windiest, coldest, and driest region on earth.

-Luckily, you’ll be traveling in summer when the Drake Passage is rarely rough.
+Luckily, you’ll be travelling in summer when the Drake Passage is rarely rough.
 In fact, it is often referred to as the ‘Drake Lake’ thanks to its dead-calm waters.
 Regardless of the weather, keep a sharp eye out for whales and seabirds.

 #2 The Wildlife

 Even the most hardcore adventurers feel humbled when looking into the eyes of a giant.
-On several of our zodiac trips we witnessed curious minke whales approach our small boat.
+On several of our zodiac trips, we witnessed curious minke whales approach our small boat.
 Having a 10-meter whale look me in the eye is something I’m never going to forget.